-In the full context of Scripture, New Testament John the Baptist was not a supernatural ‘angel’ but the human ‘messenger’ or preacher that went before Jesus to prepare the way for His miraculous ministry, (Mark 1:1-3.)
+New Testament John the Baptist was not a supernatural ‘angel’ but the human ‘messenger’ or preacher that went before Jesus to prepare the way for His miraculous ministry, (Mark 1:1-3.)
 Holy angels are God’s supernatural, spirit messengers, (Heb.
 1:7, 14.)
-Jesus, the Truth, Life, Light and Way, was, is, and always will be THE MESSAGE, THE WORD OF GOD, or THE GOSPEL Himself, not the messenger!
-Therefore, when John saw Jesus, he brought God’s Message of Salvation to the Jews, saying, “Behold the Lamb of God Who takes away the sin of the world!”
+Jesus, the Truth, Life, Light and Way, was, is, and always will be The Message, The Word of God, and The Gospel Himself, not the messenger!
+That is why, when John saw Jesus, he brought God’s Message of Salvation to the Jews, saying, “Behold the Lamb of God Who takes away the sin of the world!”
 (Jn.
 1:29.)

 There will never be another human “messenger” such as John the Baptist, who was merely a type (not the earth-bound human spirit, reincarnation, or resurrection) of Old Testament Elijah, who prepared The Way for Jesus, The Message.
-Jesus said of John, “[Just as Elijah the preacher, or human messenger did,] John will turn many of the children of Israel to the Lord their God.
-John will also go before [God] in the spirit, [not as Elijah himself, but in the way, purpose, or mission of Elijah,] and power, [the anointing of the Holy Spirit] of Elijah to turn… the disobedient to the wisdom of the just to make ready a people prepared [to accept the New Testament Christ,]” (Lu.
+Jesus said of John, “[Just as Elijah the preacher or human messenger did,] John will turn many of the children of Israel to the Lord their God.
+John will also go before [God Jesus] in the spirit, [not as Elijah himself, but in the way, purpose, or mission of Elijah,] and power, [the anointing of the Holy Spirit] of Elijah to turn… the disobedient to the wisdom of the just to make ready a people prepared [to accept the New Testament Christ,]” (Lu.
 1:16-17.)

-Hence, the so-called ‘angelic’ “Elijah-spirit,” now allegedly living in the ‘hyper anointed,’ ‘mediating,’ five-fold ministers of the Charismatic/Pentecostal Movement, is complete insanity.
+Hence, the so-called ‘angelic’ “Elijah-spirit,” now allegedly living in the ‘hyper anointed,’ ‘mediating,’ five-fold ministers of the Charismatic/Pentecostal Movement, causes complete chaos.
 Despite the fact that the human spirits of the deceased are either in heaven or in hell, there can never be another Word, Message, or Gospel of Salvation, Redemption, Blessing and Holiness — Who is Jesus Christ Himself, for Whom to ‘prepare the way.’
 Additionally, there can never be a ‘second’ outpouring of the Holy Spirit or a ‘second’ Pentecost as these people allege.
 At Pentecost, the Holy Spirit came once and for all to indwell all His sincere believes as His spiritual temple on earth, “until the end of the world,” (Mt.
 28:19-20.)

-Jesus again professed that He does not speak to humanity through the human spirits of dead prophets or ‘ancestors,’ but through His living, Scripturally born again, Spirit and Word filled disciples, whom He Personally commissioned to preach His Gospel to the world!
+Jesus proclaimed that He does not speak to humanity through the human spirits of dead prophets or ‘ancestors,’ but through His living, Scripturally born again, Spirit and Word filled disciples, whom He Personally commissioned to preach His Gospel to the world!

-After Jesus’ resurrection and ascension, the one and only requirement concerning the spreading of ‘The Message,’ is to obey the commission of Christ Himself, Who commanded ALL His sincere disciples to preach THIS Gospel [or Message] to the whole world, making disciples of those who believe in Jesus, sincerely accept Him, and follow Him personally; to baptize these believing disciples, and to teach these disciples everything This Message, (the WORD, or Christ Himself and not church doctrines,) has said!
+After Jesus’ resurrection and ascension, the one and only requirement concerning the spreading of ‘The Message,’ is to obey the commission of Christ Himself, Who commanded all His sincere disciples to preach “this” Gospel [or Message] to the whole world, making disciples of those who believe in Jesus, sincerely accept Him, and follow Him personally; to baptize these believing disciples, and to teach these disciples everything This Message, (the Word of God, or Christ Himself and not church doctrines,) has said!
 (Mt.
 28:19-20.)

-Confusing supernatural angels with John the Baptist and Elijah, post-ascension ‘angelic messengers’ made blasphemous statements concerning the Being of God, as well as the supernatural being of angels.
+Confusing supernatural angels with John the Baptist and Elijah, so-called “post-ascension angelic messengers” made blasphemous statements concerning the Being of God, as well as the supernatural being of angels.
 God’s holy, paranormal angels can never be God.
 Neither can supernatural angels be human.
-However, this doctrine clarifies the confusion of the Old Apostolic Church and all her sister churches, (Pentecostals and Charismatics are also falling into this trap,) who believe their pastors, preachers, and ‘priests’ are hyper anointed gods, christs, and ‘angels.’
+However, this “Elijah-turned-angel” doctrine clarifies the confusion of the Old Apostolic Church and all her sister churches, (Pentecostals and Charismatics are also falling into this trap,) who believe their pastors, preachers, and ‘priests’ are hyper anointed gods, christs, and ‘angels.’

-IS JESUS THE “CAPTAIN” OF GOD’S ANGELICAL ARMIES, OR IS MICHAEL THE ARCHANGEL?
+IS JESUS OR MICHAEL THE ARCHANGEL THE “CAPTAIN” OF GOD’S ANGELICAL ARMIES?

 Again, we only have to look at what is really written in Scripture to clarify this confusion.

-Clearly, Joshua had a face-to-face encounter with Jesus Himself, the Commander-in-Chief (not a captain) of His angelical armies!
+Clearly, Joshua had a face-to-face encounter with Jesus Himself, the Commander-in-Chief, (the King not merely a captain,) of His angelical armies!
 Joshua had to take off his sandals because He was standing on holy ground, just as Moses did at the burning bush.
 Nowhere in Scripture did God ever require his servants to take off their shoes in reverence to one of His angels.

-In addition, Joshua would never have worshipped a ‘mere’ angel, as explained in Rev. 22:8-9, “When John saw and heard these things, [which the angel revealed to him,] he fell down to worship before the feet of the angel… Then the angel rebuked him, ‘ See that you do not do that.
-For I am your fellow servant… WORSHIP GOD…”
+In addition, Joshua would never have worshipped a ‘mere’ angel, as explained in Rev. 22:8-9, “When John saw and heard these things, [which the angel revealed to him,] he fell down to worship before the feet of the angel… Then the angel rebuked him, saying, ‘ See that you do not do that.
+For I am your fellow servant… Worship God…”